WalterZWang/Midea-DR-Project/README.md

 - Well structure your code into relevant folders, you can create new folders, but you need to add and explain it in [Repository structure](#structure)
 - Good documentation is required, not only for your teammates but also for yourself
+- Test your code before you push it to this repo.
+Why both and how?
+See the Test-Driven Development (TDD) and unit test session in [Code Development](#code-development)
 - Please do not upload data file to this folder

 ## Structure